 - Measuring Cup

-To make cowboy coffee just boil water over a fire and add 2 tablespoons of coffee to your pot for every 8 ounces of water.
-Let sit for two minutes, stir, let sit for two more.
-After that, the coffee is officially brewed.
-Just sprinkle some cold water on top to settle the grounds and enjoy!
+If you’re trying to make cowboy coffee, all you need to do is boil water over a fire and add two tablespoons of coffee for every eight ounces of water.
+Let the joe steep for two minutes, stir the grounds, then let the coffee-water mixture sit for two more minutes.
+After that, your coffee is officially brewed!
+Just add a sprinkle of cold water on top to help the grounds settle to the bottom of the cup, and enjoy!

 - Turkish Grinder

 Next up is Turkish coffee.
 This is essentially cowboy coffee’s more sophisticated older cousin, and it produces thick, bold, and rich coffee.

 To make Turkish brew, combine hot water, loose coffee grounds, sugar, and cardamom in a special coffee pot called a cezve.
 Then, stir the mixture to create foam and prevent overheating and over-extraction.